UFC 263: Adesanya vs. Vettori 2 | Event Profile, Full Results & Legacy

 How did Adesanya rebound from his UFC 259 loss?

-Adesanya returned to middleweight three months after losing to Jan Blachowicz at UFC 259, defended against Marvin Vettori with a clean 50-45 shutout across all three judges, and announced he would not move up to light heavyweight again.
-He went on to three more middleweight title defenses across 2022 before losing to Alex Pereira at UFC 281.
+Adesanya returned to middleweight three months after losing to Jan Blachowicz at UFC 259 and defended against Marvin Vettori with a clean 50-45 shutout across all three judges.

 Was Brandon Moreno really the first Mexican-born UFC champion?

 Yes.
-Moreno was born and raised in Tijuana, Mexico, and his title win at UFC 263 was the first UFC championship won by a Mexican-born fighter in promotion history.
+Moreno was born and raised in Tijuana, Mexico, and his title win at UFC 263 was the first UFC championship won by a Mexican-born fighter.
 Previous champions like Cain Velasquez were American-born of Mexican descent.
-The distinction was meaningful to Mexican MMA fans — the country had been waiting for a homegrown UFC champion for years.
+The distinction was meaningful to Mexican MMA fans.

 Why was Edwards vs. Diaz five rounds?

 It was the UFC's first five-round non-title fight in promotion history.
-The UFC framed it as a way to give Nate Diaz — a major draw — and Leon Edwards — a top contender — enough time to produce a definitive result without making the fight a title eliminator.
+The UFC framed it as a way to give Nate Diaz — a major draw — and Leon Edwards — a top contender — enough time to produce a definitive result.
 Edwards won by decision but Diaz dropped him with a left hand in the final 30 seconds of round five, producing one of the most memorable moments of the year.
-The five-round non-title format has since been used multiple times for premier UFC bouts.

 Did Figueiredo and Moreno fight again?